 COMMON CAUSES OF DRAINFIELD FAILURE

-A recent university study has shown that certain brands of detergents cause havoc with septic system drainfields.
+University studies have shown that certain brands of detergents cause havoc with septic system drainfields.
 Some detergents have ingredients that bind with the lime in our area’s water and the sandy soil to form plaster.
 When this happens, the biomat that has formed on the bottom and sidewalls of the drainfield is literally smothered.
 (The biomat is the crusty layer of micro-organisms that processes the water from your septic tank).
 A common denominator with the more harmful detergents is a high amount of fillers.
 Also, certain detergents are extremely efficient in killing the bacteria that causes odors.
 The problem is, the naturally occurring bacteria in the drainfield can also be killed.
 Another concern is the quantity of detergent that is added to each washload.
 If detergent is used sparingly, it will still clean clothes, but it will be much less harmful to the drainfield.
 The only detergent that we recommend at this time that appears to be less harmful to drainfields is Liquid PUREX.
 PUREX has an extraordinarily low amount of fillers, it’s settling time is minimal compared to most detergents.
 This soap forms a very small amount of floating flocks and almost no settlement particles.

 *Using heavy detergents, detergents with fillers, or excessive amounts of detergent with each wash load.
 (Low sudsing, concentrated, biodegradable detergents are best).
 We recommend Liquid PUREX detergent.